Ad Astra (film): Plot

-Roy copies data gathered by the Lima Project team and persuades Clifford to accompany him back to Earth.
+Roy copies data gathered about numerous planets by the Lima Project team and persuades Clifford to accompany him back to Earth.
 He arms the bomb and they climb out on the station's outer hull to return to the Cepheus.
 Clifford suddenly launches them into space using his spacesuit's thrusters.
-Clifford pleads for Roy to untether him; Roy reluctantly does so and watches his father drift away into space.
-Roy propels himself back to the Cepheus using his own spacesuit.
-Without enough fuel to return home, Roy relies on the shock wave from the nuclear explosion in the station to propel the Cepheus.
-The data retrieved from the Lima Project base suggests that humans are the only intelligent life in the galaxy.
-Roy is inspired to reconnect with those closest to him and he returns to Earth with a newfound optimism.
-After expressing his opinions in a psychological evaluation, he re-joins his wife.
+The old man pleads for Roy to untether and leave him; Roy reluctantly does so and watches his father drift away into space.
+He propels himself back to the Cepheus using his own spacesuit.
+Roy sends a message back to SpaceCom to ensure that if his return journey should fail that SpaceCom makes all effort to retrieve the data from the Lima Project he has recovered.
+Roy uses the shock wave from the nuclear explosion from the station as his primary propellent to propel the Cepheus back towards Earth.

+The data retrieved from the Lima Project base found no other life in the knowable universe, yet it contains a treasure trove of information on many 'magnificent' worlds.
+Roy is entranced by their beauty and wonder, something that was lost on his father.
+He returns to Earth with a newfound optimism he was previously lacking, meeting with his estranged wife again.